interlock-network/interlock-docs/whitepaper.md

 complete transparency.
-We can combine the data on the Interlock Network with data &mdash; *anonymized* of course &mdash; that we gather from the extension to help the relevant Web3.0 financial institutions (i.e. namely crypto-exchanges and banks that want jump onto the DeFi train) stay in compliance with the KYC regulations.
+We can combine the data on the Interlock Network with data &mdash; *anonymized* of course &mdash; that we gather from the extension to help the relevant Web3.0 financial institutions (i.e. namely crypto-exchanges and banks that want to jump onto the DeFi train) stay in compliance with the KYC regulations.

 ## Cryptonomics